InfoVis22/CovInsights/README.md

 <!-- Features in Progress -->
 ### Features in Progress
 - [ ] Refining and combine Play and Pause buttons
-- [ ] Half time job deployment numbers from 2018 to 2023 in a timeline
+- [ ] Short time work deployment numbers from 2018 to 2023 in a timeline

 <!-- Planned Features -->
 ### Planned Features
 - [ ] Tooltips for Charts
 - [ ] Use of accessibility colors in charts
+- [ ] User Tutorial
+- [ ] Rich user interaction analysis

 <!-- CONTACT -->
 ## Contact